contrast-zone/fractarchy-ide/README.md

         ... sub-document contents ...
     )

-Sub-documents are a list of words that follow `node` s-expr.
+`... sub-document contents ...` is a list of words that follow `node` s-expr.
 Also, instead of words, we can nest s-exprs from the following itemization:

 - headings in descending order: `heading1` to `heading6`
 - paragraph: `paragraph`